 These tiers represents all manual material articulated on either the right or left hand.
 For first release, we only annotate lexical signs on the dominant hand.
 For example, the two-handed DRIVE is only annotated on the tier reflecting the signer's dominant hand (whether it is the left or right hand).
-Note: This will be changed in future releases.
+Under Digging: two-handed signs are annotated on both the RH and LH tiers, with the start and endpoint determined by the dominant hand.
+This will be changed in conversation data in future releases (post-Digging).
 If each hand was producing separate meaningful units (e.g. a lexical sign on one hand and a pointing sign on the other) then these were annotated on both the RH and LH tier as appropriate.